visgl/deck.gl/docs/README.md

 deck.gl is designed to simplify high-performance, WebGPU/WebGL2 based visualization of large data sets.
 Users can quickly get impressive visual results with minimal effort by composing existing layers, or leverage deck.gl's extensible architecture to address custom needs.

-deck.gl maps **data** (typically in the form of arrays of JSON objects or a maps of binary data columns) into a stack of visual **layers** - e.g. icons, polygons, texts; and lets the application render these through various **views**: e.g. map, first-person, orthographic.
+deck.gl maps **data** (typically in the form of arrays of JSON objects or binary data columns) into a stack of visual **layers** - e.g. icons, polygons, texts; and lets the application render these through various **views**: e.g. map, first-person, orthographic.

 deck.gl handles a number of challenges out of the box: